-This section provides advice on specific cohort considerations in the recruitment and selection board appointment processes from a diversity perspective and recognises that an individual may be part of more than one of the key cohorts listed in this appendix.
+This section provides advice on specific cohort considerations in the recruitment and selection board appointment processes from a diversity perspective.
+It also recognises the importance of intersectionality, acknowledging that individuals may be part of more than one of the key cohorts listed in this appendix, which can shape unique experiences and barriers.